TIGRLab/datman-dashboard/docs/developer.rst

 -------------------
 Flask's HTML templates use `Jinja <https://jinja.palletsprojects.com>`_ to render pages.
-The most important thing to be aware of is that while you can break up your pages into smaller, more readable, chunks by saving html in another file and then importing it with something like this:
+The most important thing to be aware of is that while you can break up your pages into smaller, more readable, chunks by saving HTML in another file and then importing it with something like this:

    .. code-block:: jinja